valtech-sd/yia-scavenger-hunt-station-software/InteractiveStationServer/README.md

 Station Logs Pull
 - Need an Ansible to pull the logs from all stations.
 Should prob use a naming convention.

-Client Views
-- Video finishes then actions happen, so events are needed for "video ended", etc.